Robert Briffault

 Robert Stephen Briffault MC* ([ʁo.ˈbɛʁ stə.ˈfɑ̃ bʁi.ˈfo], 1874 – 11 December 1948) was a French surgeon who found fame as a social anthropologist and later in life as a novelist.

 Biography

-Briffault was born in either France or London, likely in 1874, the son of a French diplomat, Charles Frédéric Briffault, and the Scottish Margaret Mann (née Stewart).
+Briffault was born in either France or London, on 8 November 1874, the son of a French diplomat, Charles Frédéric Briffault, and the Scottish Margaret Mann (née Stewart).
 He later cited his year of birth as 1876, likely to be young enough to enter the army in the First World War.

+He married Anna Clarke in 1896, with whom he had three children.
+After her death in 1919, he married Herma Hoyt (1898–1981), an American writer and translator.